survivejs/webpack-book/manuscript/developing/01_getting_started.md

 * `Hash: 3f76ae042ff0f2d98f35` - The hash of the build.
 You can use this to invalidate assets through `[hash]` placeholder.
 We'll discuss hashing in detail at the *Adding Hashes to Filenames* chapter.
 * `Version: webpack 2.2.1` - Webpack version.
 * `Time: 377ms` - Time it took to execute the build.
-* `app.js    3.13 kB       0  [emitted]  app` - Name of the generated asset, size, the IDs of the **chunks** into which it is related, status information telling how it was generated, name of the chunk.
+* `app.js    3.13 kB       0  [emitted]  app` - Name of the generated asset, size, the IDs of the **chunks** into which it is related, status information telling how it was generated, the name of the chunk.
 * `index.html  180 bytes          [emitted]` - Another generated asset that was emitted by the process.
 * `[0] ./app/component.js 148 bytes {0} [built]` - The ID of the entry asset, name, size, entry chunk ID, the way it was generated.
 * `Child html-webpack-plugin for "index.html":` - This is plugin-related output.
-In this case *html-webpack-plugin* is doing output of its own.
+In this case *html-webpack-plugin* is doing the output of its own.

 Examine the output below `build/`.
 If you look closely, you can see the same IDs within the source.
 To see the application running, open the `build/index.html` file directly through a browser.
 On macOS `open ./build/index.html` works.

 T> It can be convenient to use a tool like *serve* (`npm install serve -g`) to serve the build directory.
 In this case, execute `serve` at the output directory and head to `http://localhost:3000` at your browser.
 You can configure the port through the `--port` parameter.

 T> If you want webpack to stop execution on the first error, set `bail: true` option.
-This kills entire webpack process and it is useful if you are building in a CI environment.
+Setting it kills the entire webpack process and it is useful if you are building in a CI environment.

 T> In addition to a configuration object, webpack accepts an array of configurations as discussed at the *Build Targets* chapter.
 You can also return a `Promise` and eventually `resolve` to a configuration.
-This is useful if you have to fetch configuration related values before returning it.
+If you have to fetch configuration related values before returning it, this can be useful.

 ## Adding a Build Shortcut